Port of Kennewick is following a community-driven master plan to transform the 103-acre Vista Field site into a regional town center.

-Land for private-sector commercial and residential development will become available throughout the various phases of Vista Field development – with the first parcels anticipated to be ready for sale in 2021.
+Land for private-sector commercial and residential development will become available throughout the various phases of Vista Field development – with the first parcels anticipated to be ready for sale in late 2021.

 Once lots become available, opportunities will be posted on the Vista Field page in the Lease & Sale Opportunities section of the website.